 Take Charge of Your Holiday Season

+I used this technique last year and it worked out well for me so I decided to share it with you again this year in hopes it will help you enjoy the holiday season instead of stressing your way through it.
 I don’t know about you, but for me, once we pass Halloween, Thanksgiving, Christmas and New Year’s holidays sort of all run together in a blur of hustle and bustle.
 We can barely get rid of all of the Thanksgiving leftovers before it’s time for another party and another party, and then a huge Christmas dinner and then blink and the New Year is upon us.
 So with that in mind, I decided last year to be a bit more organized and methodical in my methods of getting through the holiday season this year.
 This year I intend to enjoy the season without getting overwhelmed and spending most of my holiday season cooking, cleaning, shopping and stressing.
 Big emphasis on not “stressing!”
-This year my goal is to help you Take Charge of Your Holiday Season…Noooow!
+This year my goal is to take charge of my holiday season.
+I have created a checklist and I am including it here for you as well.
+Of course you may tweak the list to match your activities but if you’re like me, it will all run smoother if you have a list of things to do instead of flying by the seat of your pants. 🙂 Let’s Take Charge of Your Holiday Season…Noooow!

 In order to get a head start on the holidays, I have already begun the planning and have even executed some of my plans.
 Here is my plan.
 You will notice I have included dates of completion.
 With dates in place, I will not have the option to procrastinate.
 I have a set dates of completion and I “must” meat my deadlines.
 The secret is to be true to your list and stick to your plan.